 These books have been years in the making.
 The main goal is to present a high level of scholarship in the coverage of the following topics: Arthur, Gawain, Tristan/Isolde, The Lady of the Lake, The Holy Grail, Morgan le Fay/Mordred/Avalon, Excalibur, Guinevere, The Round Table/Knights, Camelot, Lancelot, Perceval/Galahad, and Merlin.
 These thirteen books not only explore each topic, but analyse how those subjects represent the material origins and fundamental archetypes of the whole of Arthuriana that are related through cultural locations and familial connections.

-In addition to those thirteen, there will be a volume covering the overall historical backdrop from multiple culturally based perspectives (“Circle of Logres: The History”), and another as summaries of the histories, romances, legends, mythologies, folklores, geographies, genealogies, and timelines for the entire project (“Circle of Logres: A Compendium of Summaries”).
+In addition to those thirteen, there will be a volume covering the overall historical backdrop from multiple culturally based perspectives (“Circle of Logres: The History”), and another as summaries of the histories, romances, legends, mythologies, folklores, geographies, genealogies, timelines, and beasts of the whole of Arthuriana (“Circle of Logres: A Compendium of Summaries”).
 Even though a compendium is the final book, a version of it is actually the first (as an introductory volume to the set).
 “Circle of Logres: An Introduction” outlines the project, and interests the reader in the depth and breadth of its research and influence.
 Once the other books are published, the introductory volume will be rewritten and expanded as “Circle of Logres: A Compendium of Summaries”.

-This Circle of Logres project is an expanded and re-evaluated view of a 1985 self-authoured paper entitled “King Arthur”.
-The goal here is threefold: to understand the complete Arthuriana of Romance; to recover its People, Places, and Things (be they historical, mythological, or various combinations of the two); and to bring forth the Mythological and Historical Origins and Archetypes contained within the whole of Arthuriana, via Genealogical and Geographical Methodologies.
+This project is an expanded and re-evaluated view of a 1985 self-authored paper entitled “King Arthur”.
+The goal here is threefold: to understand the complete Arthuriana of Romance; to recover its People, Places, and Things (be they historical, mythological, or various combinations of the two); and to bring forth the Mythological and Historical Origins and Archetypes contained within the whole of Arthuriana, via Geographical and Genealogical Methodologies.
 In this endeavour, a multitude of Origins and Archetypes behind the Folklore, the Myth, the Legend, and the Romance shall be presented.
 The conclusions will be in the minds of the readers.

 “There is more of Rome*, than of Romance, about Arthuriana” — Glyn Hnutu-healh

-This web site is best viewed in 1024 x 768 resolution using Mozilla Firefox.
+This website is best viewed in 1366 x 768 resolution using Mozilla Firefox.